pivpn/docs/docs/faq.md

 ### Packet capture

-We will use `tcpdump` take a peek into the network interface to see if packets are reaching our Raspberry Pi.
+We will use `tcpdump` to take a peek into the network interface to see if packets are reaching our Raspberry Pi.

 First off, if you want to test the connection using your smartphone as a client, make sure to use MOBILE DATA, do not test from the same network where the Raspberry Pi is located.
 If you want to use a PC, connect to the internet via TETHERING/HOTSPOT.